lupyuen/lupyuen.github.io/src/terminal.md

 Like any Terminal App, our LVGL Terminal looks nicer with a [__Monospaced Font__](https://en.wikipedia.org/wiki/Monospaced_font).
 (Instead of a Proportional Font)

-_So we change the Default LVGL Font to a Monospace Font?_
+_So we change the Default LVGL Font to a Monospaced Font?_

-But watch what happens if we change the LVGL Default Font from Montserrat 20 (Proportional) to __UNSCII 16 (Monospace)__...
+But watch what happens if we change the LVGL Default Font from Montserrat 20 (Proportional) to __UNSCII 16 (Monospaced)__...

 The LVGL Keyboard has __missing symbols!__ Enter, Backspace, ...